TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 #### What trace details to expect
 - When set to false:
 Setting detailed_tracing to `false` will generate a single span that encapsulates the entire request lifecycle.
 This span will include attributes and tags but will lack finer details.
 Specifically, it will not show metrics like the time taken for individual middleware executions.
 The single span will represent the total time elapsed from when the gateway receives the request to when a response is sent back to the client.
+In this case the trace will look as:

+{{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-false.png" alt="Detailed Tracing Disabled" width="800px" >}}

 - When set to true:
 With `detailed_tracing` set to `true`, OpenTelemetry will create a span for each middleware involved in the request processing.
 These spans will offer detailed insights such as the time each middleware took to execute and the sequence in which they were invoked.
 The spans are displayed in a waterfall model, revealing the hierarchy and sequence of middleware execution.
 This includes pre-middlewares, post-middlewares, the round trip to the upstream server, and the response middlewares.
+In this case the trace will look as:

+{{< img src="/img/distributed-tracing/opentelemetry/detailed-tracing-true.png" alt="Detailed Tracing Enabled" width="800px" >}}

 By selecting the appropriate setting, you can customize the level of tracing detail to suit your monitoring needs.